Office-Based Surgery (OBS) Frequently Asked Questions (FAQ's) for Practitioners

 Use of the term Office-Based Surgery

-A physician practice may only use that term in their name if they are accredited to perform office based surgery.
-The term "OB surgery" may not be used to refer to office-based surgery unless the practitioner is performing obstetrics (in that "OB" is generally understood to mean obstetrics).
-Questions about naming of a private medical practice should be directed to:
+A private practice may only use "office-based surgery" in their name if they are accredited to perform OBS.
+Office-based surgery practices should not use the words "facility" or "center" or "clinic" in their names.
+Questions about naming of a private medical or podiatric practice should be directed to:

 Office of the Professions

 Division of Professional Licensing Services

 2nd Floor, West Wing